DNA (BTS song): Accolades

 "DNA" became the first-place winner on various South Korean weekly music programs.
 The song won a total of 10 music show awards including a "triple crown" (three consecutive wins) on both Music Bank and Inkigayo.
 The song also achieved five consecutive Melon Weekly Popularity Awards due to its substantial success on digital platforms.
 Billboard included "DNA" in their lists of greatest boy band songs of all time and 100 best songs of 2017.
 The song received several accolades, most notably Best Music Video at the 2017 Melon Music Awards and a nomination for Song of the Year at both the 15th Korean Music Awards and the 19th Mnet Asian Music Awards.
+In 2023, "DNA" became one of the first K-pop songs (along with Blackpink's "Whistle") to be inducted into Korea World Music Culture's Hall of Fame.

 Commercial performance

 "DNA" debuted at number two on South Korean's Gaon Digital Chart for the chart issue dated September 17–23, 2017, and sold 224,178 digital units within its first week of release.
 The single remained in the top five for four consecutive weeks before falling out of the top ten for the week of October 15, 2017.
 "DNA" was the sixth best-performing song of the September 2017 issue of the Gaon Monthly Digital Chart based on digital sales, streaming, and background music (instrumental track) downloads.
 It eventually became the 56th and 22nd best-performing song of 2017 and 2018 respectively in South Korea.
 As of February 2019, "DNA" has sold over 2.5 million digital units in the country.
 Additionally, the song peaked at number one on the Billboard K-pop Hot 100 and at number five on the Billboard Japan Hot 100.